Hotel Bethlehem: 20th century

 On January 29, 1989, there was a major fire on the fourth floor.
 A guest plugged her traveling iron in, causing a large flash from the outlet that quickly caught fire.
 She called the hotel lobby, and the front desk staff attempted to put it out with a hose, but the fire raged out of control, spreading to the fifth floor.
 The fire department ultimately extinguished the fire, but four people died and 14 were injured.
 At the time, the hotel was filled with 20 judges and police officers in Bethlehem for a convention and a college music competition that brought in guests and their families.

 The former solarium, now a restaurant, has original Moravian tile.

 After the closure of Bethlehem Steel in the 1990s, the hotel stood vacant and there were plans to convert it into a combination of facilities for the elderly and a women's dormitory for Moravian College.
 A group of local investors bought it and renovated it extensively in the late 1990s.
 In 2019, the Bethlehem Hotel came third in the USA Today 10 Best Historic Hotels poll.

 21st century

-Hotel Bethlehem achieved the rank of number one historic hotel in the country in the USA Today 10 Best Historic Hotels poll in 2021, and has held that position each year since, with the most recent title having been won in 2025.
+Hotel Bethlehem was voted the top historic hotel in the USA Today 10 Best Historic Hotels poll in 2021 through 2025.

-The hotel has hosted some recognizable names in TV, movies, and music such as Jonathan Frakes, who was raised in Bethlehem, and his wife Genie Francis, James Franco, Harry Connick Jr., Slash, and Counting Crows.
-In addition, many major historical figures such as Winston Churchill, Amelia Earhart and Henry Ford have also stayed at the hotel.
+Past guests have reportedly included Jonathan Frakes, Genie Francis, James Franco, Harry Connick Jr., Slash, Counting Crows, Winston Churchill, Amelia Earhart, and Henry Ford.